circleguard/circlecore/README.md

 ## Methodology
 This program compares the cursor positions of two replays to determine average distance between them.
 Since the times rarely match up perfectly between replays, the coordinates from one replay are interpolated from its previous and next position to estimate its position at a time identical to the other replay.
 By doing this we force all timestamps to be identical for easy comparison, at the cost of some precision.

-If run with -c (or with the appropriate option checked in the GUI), downloaded replays will be lossily compressed to roughly half their original size with [wtc compression](https://github.com/circleguard/wtc-lzma-compressor).
+If run with -c (or with the appropriate option checked in the GUI), downloaded replays will be lossily compressed to roughly half their original size with [wtc compression](https://github.com/circleguard/wtc-lzma-compressor) and then stored in a local databsae.
 This reduces the need to wait for API ratelimits if run again.

 ## Developement